 I think the course has been really, really exciting and I try to bring new things in and add new things as I … every time I do the class at a different location or a different conference.
 I try to add some new things.
 Recently we talked about how that just being in a stressful situation takes you and then makes it very difficult for you to handle the situation that's going on while you're having that stress handed to you.

-We had some folks try to play some games that took some concentration and had … I had some volunteers who I explained the game to them, while this person was outside.
+We had some folks try to play some games including a free solitaire app we downloaded for them, which took some concentration and had … I had some volunteers who I explained the game to them, while this person was outside.
 When they come in, I wanted them to really, you know, be loud and obnoxious and make some noise, turn on their phone, play music, do whatever, while this guy was trying to do it and compare it to another guy who was trying to do the same puzzle, same effort without any bother at all.
 What we noticed was people perform better when they're not under that heavy weight.

 Kind of look at it, not only from what you see, but also how the brain works.
 We spent some time on the neurology, I'm a psychology minor and I think psychology has a lot to do with testing and how we work in IT.
 I think it's benefited me along the way.